 For detailed ideas on where to start your search, head to Finding Accommodation.

-Contact us to get our example budget spreadsheet in order to estimate your income and expenditure in Paris so that you can save and plan accordingly.
+Check out our Paris budget guidelines or contact us to get our example budget spreadsheet in order to estimate your income and expenditure in Paris so that you can save and plan accordingly.

 6. Banking Assistance